TorkamaniLab/Genotype_Imputation_Pipeline/README.md

 The output file will have the sufix *.BuildChecked

 ### Step 1: Lifeover input genotype array to GRCh37 build

-This step will lift the input to GRCh37 build using the *.BuildChecked file generated in the previous steo to select the correct chain file.
+__Prerequisite__
+- N/A

+__Usage example__
 ```
 qsub 1_lift_vcfs_to_GRCh37.job -v myinput=/path/to/vcf/genotype_array.vcf,buildcheck=/path/to/output/0_check_vcf_build/genotype_array.BuildChecked,myoutdir=/path/to/output/1_lift,custom_temp=/my/temp/path/tmp
 ```
+This step will lift the input to GRCh37 build using the *.BuildChecked file generated in the previous steo to select the correct chain file.

 Where:
 - myinput is the same input file as step 0 (use full path)